Pabitra-33/FrontWeavers/README.md

 ## 📌 Introduction

-FrontWeaver is a collection of mini front-end web development projects built using HTML and CSS.
+FrontWeaver is a collection of mini front-end web development projects taht are built using HTML and CSS.
 It serves as a creative playground to practice modern layouts, responsive designs, and clean UI building — all without JavaScript.
 Ideal for beginners and frontend enthusiasts aiming to sharpen their skills.

 ## ⚙️ Features